omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Extended Validation Authenticode certificates are issued by CA authorities like Comodo, Certum.
 Costs as much as $300/year.

-Non-EV certificates are also accepted.
+Non-EV certificates are also accepted on the MS Store.

 EV certificate requires a Company with: